-Chicken Key is a quintessential example of employing REM technology as a viable habitat creation, restoration and shoreline stabilization tool.
-The success of this spoil island stabilization project provides further empirical evidence in contraposition to the errant philosophy of only relying on natural recovery processes.
+The success of this island stabilization project provides further empirical evidence in contraposition to the errant philosophy of only relying on natural recovery processes.

 |